top of page

 Section 2.
 Admission to the Alliance

-An applicant shall submit a letter of intention for membership to the Alliance through a member organization of the Alliance.
+An applicant shall submit a letter of intention for membership to the Alliance through a member organization of good standing in the Alliance.
 The member organization shall in turn submit such application together with their letter of recommendation to the Executive Council for deliberations.
-The EC shall be mandated by the Assembly to approve or disapprove the application and report its decision to the General Assembly.

 Section 3.
 Rights of Members